J-Douglas/J-Douglas/README.md

 I have worked as an SWE at BlackBerry, as a machine learning software developer at Geminare, and as software developer in the FUS Lab at Sunnybrook Hospital.

-I am a Workshop Lead for the Waterloo Data Science Club.
+I am the VP of Education for the Waterloo Data Science Club.
 I have designed and presented workshops on neural networks, computer vision, and clustering.

 Aside from academics, I have been involved with athletics for most of my life:
 - Ontario Blue Jays and Toronto Mets ⚾